 July 26, 2018 Comments Off on Differentiation: The Key Challenge For Professional Service Firms

 Build a great differentiated brand or drown in a sea of sameness.
 Today having a strong investment management brand is not a nice to have, it’s an imperative.

 For years building an investment management brand was left to the big mutual fund players and others vying for retail clients.
 Then, with the global financial crisis and the massive outflows across segments, firms of all shapes and sizes rushed into the market with what they thought was “branding”.
-Today, just about every investment management firm has a name, logo, website and a trusty pitch book—likely all blue and peppered with navigational images and icons.
+Today, just about every investment management firm has a website, a pitch book and a LinkedIn page—likely all blue and peppered with navigational logos and images.
 Many thought, therefore, that they had built a brand and that this, combined with good, consistent performance was enough to get them noticed, win business and develop loyal clients.
 Once upon a time that may have worked, but not today.

 With the increased complexity of the financial markets, expansion globally where firms may be virtually unknown, commoditization and a growing preference for specialty managers—many are taking serious stock of their brands.

 The Value of Truly Building an Investment Management Brand

 Brand strength is the second most important attribute in selecting an investment management firm after performance.
 As the lines between retail, intermediary and institutional buyers blur, more stringent disclosure requirements are imposed and with the move to more global distribution, brand and reputation are increasingly more important drivers in clients’ decision to invest.
 As the following chart shows, according to intermediaries, brand strength and reputation ranked as the second highest factor when considering a firm.

 Key Drivers of Asset Growth

 Intermediaries rank past performance (a perpetual top driver) and brand strength as the leading factors for attracting assets from their clients.